live-codes/blog.livecodes.io/blog/2023-08-04-introducing-livecodes/index.md

 Visit [livecodes.io](https://livecodes.io) to experience LiveCodes for yourself!

-Please [start the repo](https://github.com/live-codes/livecodes), [let us know](https://livecodes.io/docs/contact) what you think and [report any bugs](https://github.com/live-codes/livecodes/issues) you find.
+Please [star the repo](https://github.com/live-codes/livecodes), [let us know](https://livecodes.io/docs/contact) what you think and [report any bugs](https://github.com/live-codes/livecodes/issues) you find.

 If you do use LiveCodes in a project, we'd [love to hear](https://livecodes.io/docs/contact) about it (we may add a link to it!).